Sunpill/Sunpill.github.io/index.md

 # About me

 I graduated from Hanyang University, Department of Mathematics and am pursuing a Ph.D. degree in applied mathematics at the same university.
 From July 2018, I'm a member of Cryptology & Algorithm Lab and am advised by Professor [Jae Hong Seo](https://sites.google.com/site/jhsbhs/).
-From January 2023, I'm [ARAP](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/a-star-research-attachment-programme) scholar at A*STAR and am advised by Khin Mi Mi Aung and Tan Yong Kiam.
+From January 2023 to January 2024, I was [ARAP](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/a-star-research-attachment-programme) scholar at A*STAR and am advised by Khin Mi Mi Aung and Tan Yong Kiam.
 My main research interests include secure AI, deep-learning algorithm, and cryptography.

 # News